harrytea/DataStructure/README.md

 # DataStructure
-A repository specially for DataStructure study,such as linear,stack and so on
+A repository specially for DataStructure study，such as linear，stack，queue and so on